-Receive a cracker, and dip it into the cup (tincture) from the Communion Stewards at a variety of stations around the sanctuary.
+Receive a cracker from the Communion Stewards, and dip it into the cup at a variety of stations around the sanctuary.
 All of our communion elements are gluten free.

 Baptism is an act of obedience by believers and serves as a public confession of faith by signifying our union with Christ in His death, burial, and resurrection, and our fellowship with His church.
 We believe baptism is an important step in our spiritual journey after we have acknowledged our faith in Christ's salvation.
 At Open Door, we practice baptism by immersion for believers.

 Water baptism is held twice a year, spring and fall, at the church.
-When available, potential candidates are invited to apply for water baptism by filling out the application found on the Registration Forms list.
-Contact: firstname.lastname@example.org
+When available, potential candidates are invited to apply for water baptism by filling out the application.

 - In the inspiration and authority of the Bible

-- There exists one God who is equally Father, Son and Holy Spirit.
+- In one God who is equal Father, Son and Holy Spirit.

 - Jesus Christ is fully God and fully human; was crucified, died, buried and bodily resurrected to reconcile the world to God and give new life to those who by faith participate in His death and resurrection.

-- All persons are created in the image of God designed for relationship with God, but are separated by sin and in need of reconciliation to God, self, others, and creation.
+- All persons are created in the image of God, designed for fellowship with God, but are separated from God by sin and in need of salvation.

-- All who believe in the Gospel message of Jesus Christ are participants in His eternal life.
-Water baptism and communion are powerful and active symbols of His life, message and our transformation.
+- All who receive the message of Jesus Christ are participants in His eternal life.
+Water baptism and communion are powerful and active symbols of His life, message and our life change.

-- There is one universal Christian Church with many expressions, consisting of all who believe in the good news of Jesus Christ.
-The primary purpose of the Church is to be the incarnational presence of Christ in the world.
+- There is one universal Christian Church consisting of all who receive the good news of Jesus Christ.